-Thinking about all these “conversations” I’m having with my daughter about her sleep, I thought I’d take a look at sleep as part of our Foundations Initiative.
-We could all benefit from understanding the value of sleep, and nothing is more a foundation building to our health and wellness than a good night’s sleep.
+Thinking about all these "conversations" I'm having with my daughter about her sleep habits, I thought I’d take a look at sleep as part of our Foundations Initiative.
+We could all benefit from understanding the value of a good rest, and nothing is more a foundation building to our health and wellness than a good night's sleep.

-If you’re like me, then you’re already preparing for new age mumbo-jumbo, and those like my daughter … well you’re nodding off.
+If you’re like me, then you’re already preparing for new age mumbo-jumbo, and for those you like my daughter … well you’re nodding off.

 Americans pride themselves on hard work and that often translates into “burning the midnight oil.”
-We wear our lack of sleep as a steely badge of honor.
-But sleep is great, why are we so proud to not get enough of it?
+We wear our lack of rest as a steely badge of honor.
+But sleep is great, so why are we so proud to not get enough of it?

-The science behind the benefits are solid, yet we still make compromises when it comes getting a the right amount of sleep.
+The science behind the benefits are solid, yet we still make compromises when it comes getting a the right amount of rest.
 The list of objective benefits of good sleep is compelling:

 Those are some good and powerful reasons to get more sleep.
 But if that isn't enough to make you think about improving your sleep habits, the National Sleep Foundation says that 26% of people say their sex lives suffer as a result of poor sleep.
 A recent University of Michigan study suggests that women who get more sleep have more sex.
 In fact, each additional hour of sleep improves the likelihood of sex by 14%.